-III.B.1 Overall Success Rate: The overall success rate for all students (83%) has not seen a significant change in the last three years.
+II.B Overall Success Rate: The overall success rate for all students was up slightly from the previous year for both targeted and nontargeted groups.
 The students that are able to complete the course are successful.
 The withdraw rate over the last year for the targeted group has increased, however the percent of students in the non success category has fallen.
 One reason for the increase in the withdrawal rate may be due to a better understanding of the system and what the "W" means for the student.
 Intervention early with the skills lab and peer tutoring can identify areas of struggles for these students and aid in their success so there would be less need to withdraw from the course.
-Also noted, the students that completed the course are as successful as seen in the past three years.
+Also noted, the students that completed the course are successful.
+Our pass rate on the national exam continues to be 100%.

-II.B.2 Plan if Success Rate of Program is Below 60%:

-II.C Changes Imposed by Internal/External Regulations: De Anza's MLT program is nationally accredited by the National Accreditation Agency for Clinical Laboratory Science (NAACLS) and the State of California.
+II.C Changes Imposed by Internal/External Regulations: De

+Anza's MLT program is nationally accredited by the National Accreditation Agency for Clinical Laboratory Science (NAACLS) and the State of California.
 Therefore, our curriculum teaches to the national standards, which are more comprehensive than the state regulations.
+Legislation was recently passed (effective Jan 1 2019) to increase the scope of practice for the CA MLT in three key areas: microscopic urine analysis

+ABO/Rh blood typing review of hematology results

-Our governing state agency, Laboratory Field Services is in the process of revising the CA state MLT regulations, expanding the scope of practice of MLT's.A task force is in the process of formulating an assembly bill (AB2281) that would expand the practice of licensed MLT's in CA. Because De Anza's MLT program is already teaching an expanded curriculum, our graduates will be equipped for this change and not be required to return for further education.
+Because De Anza's MLT program is already teaching an expanded curriculum, our graduates will be equipped for this change and not be required to return for further education.

-The need is high for these well trained licensed professional and the DeAnza program is well set to teach to the standards of NAACLS and to the needs of local employers.
+The need is high for these well trained licensed professional and the DeAnza program is well set to teach to the standards of

+NAACLS and to the needs of local employers.